tumagonx/nwjs_docs_old/Window.md

 Sets the widget to be on top of all other windows in the windowing system.

+### Window.setVisibleOnAllWorkspaces(Boolean)
+For platforms that support multiple workspaces (currently Mac and Linux), this allows node-webkit windows to be visible on all workspaces simultaneously.

+### Window.canSetVisibleOnAllWorkspaces()
+returning a a boolean indicating if the platform (currently OS X and Linux) support Window API object method setVisibleOnAllWorkspace().

 ### Window.setPosition(String position)

 Shortcut to move window to specified `position`.
 Currently only `center` is supported on all platforms, which will put window in the middle of the screen.